 Policy and Tuition Information

 Tuition reserves a student’s place in the studio and gives access to the teacher’s knowledge and experience in delivering effective music instruction over a period of time.
-I am committed to teaching each student a dynamic and varied curriculum so that they can become well rounded and highly skilled musicians who are part of a musical community.
+I am committed to teaching each student personalized instruction so that they can become well rounded and highly skilled musicians who are part of a musical community.
 I schedule 34 sessions September through May and divide tuition evenly across all months regardless of the number of sessions per month.
 Sessions include a mix of private lessons, group events, and performance opportunities.
 Each year the allocation and structure of these events is a little different.
 Please see the studio calendar for a schedule of events and lessons.

-A. Skype, Facetime, or Zoom lesson during your regularly scheduled time.
+A. Schedule a Skype, Facetime, or Zoom lesson during your regularly scheduled time.
 (Good option for mild illness, travel, or transportation issues.)

 B. A pre-scheduled lesson swap with another student some time during the same week.
 I will help facilitate if you plan ahead and I have enough notice. (good option for sports events, performances, etc.)

 C. A video lesson.
-You record the student singing or playing assigned pieces and send me the video in advance of your lesson time.
+Record the student singing or playing assigned pieces and send me the video in advance of your lesson time.
 I watch the video and email you feedback and new assignments during your regular lesson.